-Principles governing the flow of water through soils and their application in the design of earth and rock fill dams.
-Stability analysis and design of earth dams.
+Prerequisite: Credit or concurrent registration in CE 240.
+Techniques of laboratory testing for the determination of the engineering properties of soils.
+Applications in foundation engineering, earth dams, highways, airports and underwater soil engineering.
+CE 244.
+Soil Structure Interaction (3) Prerequisite: Credit or concurrent registration in CE 240.
+Analysis of stresses and deformations of structural elements supported by soil.
+Analysis of pile foundations subject to lateral, vertical and combined loads by numerical and finite element methods.
+Solutions of slabs and mat foundations.
 CE 280.
 Seminar in Structural Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in structural engineering.
 Maximum credit six units applicable on a master's degree.
 CE 281.
 Seminar in Transportation Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in transportation engineering.
 Maximum credit six units applicable on a master's degree.
 CE 282.
 Seminar in Soil Mechanics and Foundation Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in soil mechanics and foundation engineering.
 Maximum credit six units applicable on a master's degree.
 CE 283.
 Seminar in Hydraulic Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in hydraulic engineering.
 Maximum credit six units applicable on a master's degree.
 CE 284.
 Seminar in Sanitary Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in sanitary engineering.
 Maximum credit six units applicable on a master's degree.
 CE 285.
 Seminar in Construction Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in construction engineering.
-Maximum credit six units applicable on a master's degree.
-CE 286.
-Seminar in Geometronics (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
-An intensive study in geometronics.
 Maximum credit six units applicable on a master's degree.
 CE 296.
 Advanced Topics in Civil Engineering (2 or 3) Advanced study in the field of civil engineering, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
 CE 297.
 Research (1-3) Prerequisite: Consent of graduate adviser.

 Research in engineering.
 Maximum credit six units applicable on a master's degree.
 GRADUATE COURSES IN ELECTRICAL ENGINEERING EE 200.
 Seminar (1-3) An intensive study in advanced electrical engineering, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
 EE 201.
 Seminar in Electromagnetic Systems (1-3) An intensive study in electromagnetic systems.
 Maximum credit six units applicable on a master's degree.
 EE 202.
 Seminar in Electronic Design (1-3) An intensive study in electronic design.
 Maximum credit six units applicable on a master's degree.
 EE 203.
 Seminar in Digital Systems (1-3) An intensive study in digital systems.
 Maximum credit six units applicable on a master's degree.
 EE 204.
 Seminar in Feedback Control Systems (1-3) An intensive study in feedback control systems.
 Maximum credit six units applicable on a master's degree.
-EE 210A.
-Linear System Analysis (3) Prerequisites: Engineering 130 and credit or concurrent registration in Engineering 187B or Mathematics 118B.
+EE 210.
+Linear System Analysis (3) Prerequisites: Engineering 130 and credit or concurrent registration in Engineering 187B or Mathematics 118B, Loop and nodal system equations based on topological considerations, fourterminal network theory using matrices.
+Fourier integral transform theory as applied to linear system analysis.
+Positive real functions and associated testing EE 211.
+Linear System Synthesis (3) Prerequisite: EE 210A.